shakebugs/shake-docs/docs/ios/crash-reports/test-it-out.md

 >Let's crash your app to see what the crash report looks like on your Shake dashboard.

 :::note
-Before testing this, make sure to disconnect your device from the Xcode debugger.
-Xcode debugger attaches itself to the application process and will disable crash recording.
+Before proceeding, disconnect your device from the Xcode debugger.
+Xcode debugger attaches itself to the app process and would disable crash reporting.
 :::

 ## Crash your app